Financial-Times/n-alert-banner/README.md

     </div>
 </div>
 ```

-If you do not wish for the user to be able to close the alert banner add `data-n-alert-banner-close-button="false"` to your HTML.
+#### Additional optional data components

+  - `data-n-alert-banner-attach-to-navigation="true"`: Allows for alertBanner to be attached to the FT navigation.
+Default is on document body.
+  - `data-n-alert-banner-close-button="false"`: Prevents close button from being built.

 ### Build